cloud technology

 Constantly connected to work

-On one hand, cloud technology breeds personal isolation.
+On the one hand, cloud technology breeds personal isolation.
 On the other hand, it makes it possible for you to be reached at all hours of the day by your place of work.

 Your contract never said you have to be plugged in 24/7.
 That’s illegal.
 If you see that your boss is making unreasonable demands on your time, have a candid conversation with them before it gets out of hand.